-A survey of schools1 in 40 different countries found that Australian Primary Schools claim to have one of the highest bullying rates in the world.
-25% of year 4 students are affected by bullying, with the number rising to a shocking 35% in the final two years of primary school.
+A survey* of schools in 40 different countries found that Australian Primary Schools have one of the highest bullying rates in the world.
+Survey results show that 25% of year 4 students are affected by bullying, with the number rising to a shocking 35% in the final two years of primary school.

 Although bullying is not rare, it is important to acknowledge that some conflicts between children are to be expected.
 Single episodes of rejection, nastiness, random acts of intimidation, hostility, or mutual disagreements are not considered bullying.

-However, there are some clear signs to recognise if someone is being bullied, such as mood swings, becoming withdrawn, frequent tears, bursts of anger, unexplained bruises, cuts, scratches, missing or damaged belongings.
-Other signs include avoidance of school, fall in academic results, becoming upset after going online, minimizing the computer screen and hiding mobile phones when around other people.
+There are, however, some clear signs to recognise if someone is being bullied; mood swings, becoming withdrawn, frequent tears, bursts of anger, unexplained bruises, cuts, scratches, missing or damaged belongings.
+Other signs could include avoidance of school, fall in academic results, becoming upset after going online, hiding the computer screen and hiding mobile phones when around other people.

-If you suspect your child is the victim of bullying behavior, talk to them about what might be going on.
+If you suspect your child is the victim of bullying behaviour, talk to them about what might be going on.
 It is important for children to express how they are feeling.
-Together, decide on some strategies in the first instance which could be blocking online bullies or walking away (learn how you can create conversations with your children about cybersafety).
-If confronted by the bully, you can suggest your child holds their heads up straight, uses a calm yet firm voice and tries to act unimpressed.
+Together, decide on some strategies in the first instance which could be blocking online bullies or walking away.

-It is very important for your child to speak up and seek support if the behaviors do not stop.
-Encourage them to confide in you or another family member, friend, teacher, or counselor.
-Organisations such as Kids Helpline (1800 55 1800) also offer counseling over the phone, web chat and email part of Life Education’s module Harold’s Diary also covers helpful strategies to manage bullying and bCyberwise provides information to stay safe online.
+Encourage them to confide in you or another family member, friend, teacher, or counsellor.
+Organisations such as Kids Helpline (1800 55 1800) and Lifeline (13 11 14) offer 24/7 counselling over the phone, web chat and email.

-To go from a bystander to an upstander (which is someone who recognises when something is wrong and acts to make it right), can be simple.
-Speaking to a teacher, school counselor or trusted adult about what they saw can often be the first step in freeing another individual from the cycle of bullying.
+The change from bystander to upstander (someone who recognises when something is wrong and acts to make it right), can be a simple one.
+Speaking to a teacher, school counsellor or trusted adult about what they saw can often the best first step in stopping the cycle of bullying.